sorrymint/ihcc-csd/public/meetingNotes/2024-2025/June18.md

 ### Game Night

 Last Game night was I failer.
 We want this next one to be a success.
 What can we do to with the next game night?

-* When:
+* When: July 1st 3pm
 * Where: ATC 200
-* What Game:
+* What Game: ?

 ### 2025-2026 Club Schedule